oracle/weblogic-kubernetes-operator/site/scaling.md

   *	A `clusterStartup` entry, if defined within its cluster list.
   *	At the domain level, if not defined in a `clusterStartup` entry and the `startupControl` property is set to `AUTO`.

-In response to a change to either `replicas` property, in the domain custom resource, the operator will increase or decrease the number of pods (Managed Servers) to match the desired replica count, up to the numbered of configured managed servers for a configured cluster, or the dynamic cluster size for a dynamic cluster.
+In response to a change to either `replicas` property, in the domain custom resource, the operator will increase or decrease the number of pods (Managed Servers) to match the desired replica count, up to the number of configured managed servers for a configured cluster, or the dynamic cluster size for a dynamic cluster.

 Note that for dynamic clusters, the maximum number of managed server pods that the operator can create is limited by the dynamic cluster size, not the maximum dynamic cluster size.